MonsterAnus/GIS_Tools/Census_Data/readme.md

 ```
 <br>

-This function returns the county FIPS CODE and the County Name in a dictionary as ''Autauga': '01001',':
+This function returns the county FIPS CODE and the County Name in a dictionary as "<b>'Autauga': '01001',</b>":
 <br>
 ```rb
 def getCounties():